 If you are looking to establish care for yourself or a loved one at our Indianapolis treatment center, we are ready to get started.
 Trauma does not have to define your life forever.
 We know you have questions, so please follow these simple steps to move forward in your life:

 Did you know?
-Our founder’s original passion and experience is in eating disorder treatment and addiction recovery.
+Our founder’s original passion and experience is in eating disorder treatment, supporting parents and partners, and addiction recovery.
 We also love working with individuals and families who are ready to work on various concerns, including counseling for sexual assault and domestic violence and specialized EMDR treatment for trauma.
 Throughout the year, we also hold workshops and groups for a number of issues you may be dealing with.
 Please reach out and let us know how we can help support you to live your best, most fulfilled life.